 It all begins with Opening Convocation, the official start of the academic year and a chance for the entire W&M community — students, faculty and staff — to welcome the incoming class.
-After listening to a convocation speaker, the president of the university leads the new students through the Wren portico to the wild cheers and warm handshakes of the crowd.
+After listening to a convocation speaker, the president of the university leads the new students through the Wren Building to the wild cheers and warm high-fives of the crowd.
 Afterward, everyone digs into a delicious picnic dinner with live music.

 Some William & Mary traditions are patently strange (just the way we like them).
 Consider the Raft Debate, a rhetorical royal rumble between faculty members representing different academic disciplines at the university.
 Here’s the set-up: four survivors of a shipwreck are stranded on a deserted island with only one tiny raft.
 Each must convince the audience that he or she is the most worthy person to sail back to civilization.
 What follows are wildly theatrical appeals by otherwise normal professors and lots of semi-civil name-calling.
 The audience picks the winner by the volume of its applause.